redricasa/book-search/README.md

 - First run `npm install` in the terminal to install all the dependencies.
 - Use <React.Fragment> tag to encompass all the components in a return statement.
 - refer to package.json for build commands(make sure you're in the right folder before doing `npm run build` the first time!)
+- for `gh-pages` to show up under settings in github, one needs to npm run build  and then npm run deploy  after adding  to the scripts in `package.json`.
 ## Technologies Used:
     - React JS
     - HTML